 Conclusion

-In conclusion, the practice of cabin crew sitting on their hands, known as the bracing position, is a carefully designed safety measure aimed at minimizing injury during turbulence or emergency landings.
+So, to summarize, the practice of cabin crew sitting on their hands, known as the bracing position, is a carefully designed safety measure aimed at minimizing injury during turbulence or emergency landings.
 Grounded in biomechanical principles and refined through years of accident analysis, this technique protects flight attendants, allowing them to effectively assist passengers in critical situations.
 Ongoing advancements in jump seat design, wearable technology, and mental preparedness training further enhance the effectiveness of this essential safety protocol.

 By understanding the purpose and importance of the bracing position, passengers can better appreciate the dedication and professionalism of flight attendants and contribute to a safer and more secure flying experience.
 Next time you witness a cabin crew member adopting this posture, remember that it's not a sign of indifference, but a clear indicator of their commitment to your safety.